jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 A classic example?
 Leaving the default `admin/password` credentials active on a server panel or database.
 Attackers run automated scripts 24/7 scanning for exactly this kind of oversight.
 Another common blunder is an overly chatty error message that spits out a full database connection string or an internal server path, basically handing an attacker a map of your infrastructure.

 > The threat landscape isn't static.
 Attackers are constantly evolving their methods.
-In fact, encrypted threats—where attackers hide their malware inside encrypted traffic—shot up by a staggering **92%** in a recent year.
+In fact, encrypted threats - where attackers hide their malware inside encrypted traffic - shot up by a staggering **92%** in a recent year.
 This shows how they're turning our own security tools against us, which makes nailing the basics even more important.
 You can find more insights on the latest trends on [SentinelOne's blog](https://www.sentinelone.com/cybersecurity-101/cybersecurity/cyber-security-statistics/).

 Fixing these issues is rarely complex, but it demands a meticulous, proactive mindset.
-You have to comb through every part of your stack—from your NGINX config to your cloud IAM roles—and harden them.
+You have to comb through every part of your stack - from your NGINX config to your cloud IAM roles - and harden them.
 This diligent configuration management is just as vital as any fancy security tool.

 ## Securing Your Software Supply Chain

 The code you write is just the tip of the iceberg.
 Modern web applications aren't built from scratch; they're assembled from countless open-source libraries and third-party services.
 Every single one of those components is a potential doorway for an attacker, which makes your software supply chain a massive, and critical, front to defend.

 Your application is truly only as secure as its weakest link.
 It doesn't matter how solid your own code is if a single vulnerable package can be used to bypass all your hard work.
 Think of it this way: a trusted tool can become a backdoor overnight.
-Taking ownership of this entire ecosystem is no longer a "nice-to-have"—it's a core part of building secure web applications.
+Taking ownership of this entire ecosystem is no longer a "nice-to-have" - it's a core part of building secure web applications.

 ### Let Automation Handle Vulnerability Scanning